Loading...

 Dermatology Clinics in Ghana: Costs, Doctors and Care Options (2026)

-Ghana has fewer than 30 practicing dermatologists serving a population of over 30 million people.
-That ratio — roughly one specialist per million Ghanaians — is among the lowest in West Africa, and it has direct consequences for anyone seeking skin care in the country.
-Most of those dermatologists work in Accra or Kumasi.
-If you live anywhere else, specialist skin care often means a long trip to a major city, or going without it entirely.
+Ghana has an estimated fewer than 30 certified dermatologists serving a population of more than 33 million people.
+Most of those specialists work in Accra or Kumasi.
+If you live anywhere else, getting access to a dermatologist often means a long trip to a major city, or going without one entirely.

 Here is what that actually means for readers of this site: whether you are a diaspora investor evaluating the healthcare sector, a foreign national relocating to Ghana, or a Ghanaian planning a clinic visit, the system works very differently from what you may be used to.
-Private clinics dominate the quality end of the market.
-The National Health Insurance Scheme (NHIS) covers basic consultations but not most specialist or cosmetic procedures.
-And the regulatory framework — overseen by HeFRA, the GMDC, and the Ghana Health Service — is formal but unevenly enforced.
+Private clinics dominate the quality end of the market, but many of Ghana’s premium private hospitals either do not accept the National Health Insurance Scheme (NHIS) at all or integrate it only partially.
+The regulatory framework — overseen by HeFRA, the GMDC, and the Ghana Health Service — is formal but unevenly enforced.

 This guide covers the major dermatology clinics in Ghana, what they cost, who the leading dermatologists are, how patient referrals work, and what business opportunities exist in this underserved sector.